hello-motto/videos-modal/README.md

 ### Add links for the embed videos

-The `href` attribute won't be used (but is important if javascript is no enabled).
+The `href` attribute won't be used (but is important if javascript is no enabled, or the user is using Internet Explorer.
+So pray for her/him).
 The `data-videos-modal-*` attributes overwrite the by default parameters.

 ```html
 <!-- Youtube Provider Video -->